 The implications of changes resulting from these socio-economic and political forces for the ecology and impacts of invasive species have not been investigated previously, but recent ecological work suggests they may be substantial.
 Indeed, there may be a tension between the centripetal economic forces acting to create clusters in the landscape and the centrifugal forces of ecological dispersal which result from an interplay between landscape connectivity and species dispersal characteristics.

-In this paper, we use a stochastic spatial model of the invasion process and show that farmers’ benefits can be maximized by scattering their plots across the landscape if agricultural productivity of inputs declines only slowly with increasing distance between fields, and the dispersal range of the potential invader is high.
+In this paper, we use a stochastic spatial model of a biological invasion process and show that farmers’ benefits can be maximized by scattering their plots across the landscape if agricultural productivity of inputs declines only slowly with increasing distance between fields, and the dispersal range of the potential invader is high.
 However, if the probability of infestation from surrounding areas is unaffected by farmers’ decisions of where to plant similar crops (i.e. they cannot influence the probability of infestations from external sources, perhaps due to reduced border inspections or an infectious agent with very high dispersal ability), then policies attending to landscape structure to reduce pest dispersal and agricultural damages are not suitable.

 2.- Methods